EMERGING ISSUES | AVIAN INFLUENZA | EVENTS | CONTACT

 OUR RESPONSE

 Firefighters are trusted leaders in rural and agricultural communities.
-Strong partnerships between firefighters and farmers can help make farms safer.
+Strong partnerships between firefighters and farmers can help prevent emergencies, protect farm families, and create safer communities.

 In the Rural Firefighters Delivering Agricultural Safety and Health (RF-DASH) program, farmers and first responders unite to improve farm safety and prevent agricultural incidents in rural communities.
 RF-DASH partners with institutions that offer industry-leading tools and technology to help achieve the goal of increasing farm safety.